Madhumitha1711/ShopBooks_Node/README.md

 ## Setup

-1.Clone project from github
+* Clone project from github
-2.Run `npm install` to install all dependencies
+* Run `npm install` to install all dependencies
-3.Run `npm start` to start the server and application runs on port 3000
+* Run `npm start` to start the server and application runs on port 3000

 ## Features